 The top 10 neighbourhoods for bars in Toronto

-Queen West was Toronto's original arty bar scene, and there are still lots of favourites here.
-For live music you can't go wrong with The Horseshoe and the Cameron House, barflies congregate at the Done Right Inn, Squirly's and The Paddock, while others sample elaborate cocktails at Barchef or get their party on at 416 Snack Bar The Drake, The Gladstone, Dog & Bear or The Beaver.
-Nobody does the patio tan/post-work beer than the Black Bull.
+Queen West was Toronto's original art bar scene, and there are still lots of favourites here.
+For live music, you can't miss with The Horseshoe, the Rivoli and the Cameron House, barflies congregate at the Done Right Inn, BarChef and Squirly's, and partygoers flock to The Velvet Underground, Apt.
+200, The Beaver, The Drake and The Gladstone.